SAP/sap-btp-service-operator/README.md

 ## Working with Multiple Subaccounts

-By default, a Kubernetes cluster is related to one subaccount (see step 4 of the [Setup](#setup) section.)
+By default, a Kubernetes cluster is associated with one subaccount (see step 4 of the [Setup](#setup) section.)
+The general steps you must execute to associate a subaccount to a cluster:

 * Obtain the SAP BTP service operator's [access credentials](#setup).

 * Store these credentials securely in a secret.

-You have several options at your disposal to define working with multiple subaccounts in a cluster by configuring dedicated secrets
+You can also apply more complex use cases whereby more than one subaccount is associated with a Kubernetes cluster.
+This can happen on the two levels within the cluster:

+- in a namespace
+- in a specific `ServiceInstance` resource in a namespace

+Secret types related to these use cases are outlined below.

-### Default Secret For Namespace
+### Default Secret For a Namespace

 To associate namespace to a specific subaccount you maintain the access credentials to the subaccount in a secret which is dedicated to a specific namespace.
-Define a secret named: `<namespace-name>-sap-btp-service-operator` in the Centrally Managed Namespace.
+Define a secret named: `<namespace-name>-sap-btp-service-operator` in the centrally-managed namespace.

 **Note:**
 The system's centrally-managed namespace is set by the value in `.Values.manager.management_namespace`.
 You can provide this value during installation (refer to step 4 in the [Setup](#setup) section).